The Joyous Drama of Outline

 Matisse, “Icarus”

-Reprinted from the Journal of the Print World, Fall 2003.
+Reprinted from the Journal of the Print World.

 I think Aesthetic Realism is great because Eli Siegel, its founder, achieved a tremendous thing—he defined beauty!
 In his 15 Questions Is Beauty the Making One of Opposites? he provides the criterion for judging the beauty, the nature and effect of the visual arts.
 One of the most mysterious and difficult visual phenomenon to describe is the relation of Outline and Color, and I think his question about these opposites, in its simplicity and exactitude, would satisfy and thrill the greatest colorists, such as Titian, Delacroix, Matisse; and the greatest draughtsmen—Leonardo da Vinci, Durer, Ingres.
 Mr. Siegel asks: